 Epics must be analyzed before being committed to implementation.
 Epic Owners take responsibility for this important task, while Enterprise Architects shepherd the enabler epics that support the technical considerations for business epics.
-The worthiest in the funnel pass to analysis when the queue has space.
-There, effort and economic impact are better defined, Weighted Shortest Job First (WSJF) prioritization is refined, and cost estimates are established.
+The worthiest epics in the funnel pass to the analysis state when the queue has space.

 The result of the analysis phase is a Lean business case.
 A Lean business case sample format is provided in Figure 3 below.

-The appropriate authorities then employ the Lean business case to make a go/no-go decision for the epic.
+The appropriate LPM authorities then review the Lean business case to make a go/no-go decision for the epic.

 You can download the epic Lean business case template here.Download Lean Business Case

-Once approved, portfolio epics stay in the portfolio backlog until implementation capacity becomes available.
-The Epic Owner or Enterprise Architect has the responsibility to work with the Product Managers and System Architect/Engineering to define the MVP.
-Further, they split the epics into large solution and program-level epics, or directly into capability or feature backlog items during implementation.
+Once approved, portfolio epics stay in the portfolio backlog until implementation capacity becomes available from one or more ARTs.
+The Epic Owner or Enterprise Architect has the responsibility to work with the Product and Solution Management and System Architect/Engineering to define the MVP.
+Further, epics may be split into Program or Solution-Level epics, or directly into feature or capability backlog items.

-Implementing this way means that an epic must be split into smaller pieces that represent incremental value.
-This is the art and skill of building large systems incrementally .
+Incremental implementation of epics means that they must be split into smaller backlog items that represent the incremental value.
 Table 1 suggests nine methods for splitting epics, along with examples for each: